HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 - As an **HHS staff member**, I want:
   - the API to adopt the proper security practices, so that we have a strategy for preventing and responding to security vulnerabilities before the API is launched
-  - published data about opportunities to be consistent between legacy grants.gov and `beta.grants.gov`, so that users won't be confused by discrepancies between these sources
+  - published data about opportunities to be consistent between legacy grants.gov and `simpler.grants.gov`, so that users won't be confused by discrepancies between these sources
 - As a **consumer of the API**, I want:
   - clear documentation and a user guide for the API, so that I don't have to rely on reading the source code to learn how to interact with and consume from it
   - changes made to a given endpoint to be backward-compatible, so that I can start building against this API without worrying about breaking changes